A.U.S.A.

-A.U.S.A. is an American sitcom television series created by Richard Appel, that aired on NBC from February 4 to April 1, 2003, starring Scott Foley.
+A.U.S.A. is an American legal television sitcom created by Richard Appel, that aired on NBC from February 4 to April 1, 2003, starring Scott Foley.

 Plot

 Adam Sullivan (Scott Foley) is a naive and well-intentioned federal prosecutor (an Assistant United States Attorney) in New York City, who must contend with the difficulties of both his work life and his romantic life.
 While being part of the Department of Justice, Sullivan finds both colleagues and opponents challenging his every move.